Senior clinical lecturer

 - ACP McElwain Award, NCRI conference, Liverpool, 2016

 - Tim Plukett Award.
-Guys & St Thomas’ Hospital Research Oncology 2016
+Guys and St Thomas’ Hospital Research Oncology 2016

 - ASCO Merit Award.
 American Society of Clinical Oncology conference, Chicago, USA, 2014